 Perhaps the most important melody of this song was the flute, rather than the initial chord progression and melody.

 The flute is the part that repeats through the entirety of the song, and I loved the way it sounds.
-I think it was a nice touch.
+I think it was a nice touch, however, the flute you get through Native Instruments’ Komplete 13 from their website is way better than what comes with Garageband.

-The funny part about it is the fact it’s simply three notes but played at two different octaves.
+The funny part about the flute melody here is the fact it’s simply three notes but played at two different octaves.
 It’s easily the LEAST sophisticated part of the entire track.

 It goes to show that sophistication is not necessary at all, in fact, this plays into improvisation as a musician as well.
 It’s easy to get caught up in all of these incredibly convoluted details, but frankly, there’s simply no need.